gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 As Maddy and Gumption straightened up with more stones in their paws, half a dozen more bots charged into the square.

-"Seriously?"
-Shaper Leaf muttered shakily.
-He punched the air, one two three.
-Cobblestones flung themselves at the new arrivals, leaving divots in the ground for them to trip over.
+The power crystals on Commander Leaf's sonics looked like little stars as he pointed at first one bot and then another.
+The smallest of the new arrivals flew backward through the air and hit the front of a building with a crash.
 Something with long legs and a small body sprawled full length.

+The old tortoise punched the air, one two three.
+Cobblestones flung themselves at the raiders, leaving divots in the ground for them to trip over.
-Another bot that looked like a trash can with arms and a single wheel bounced over one hole and veered around another only to be caught in a sudden rut.
+A bot that looked like a trash can with arms and a single wheel bounced over one hole and veered around another only to be caught in a sudden rut.
-"Ner er," it buzzed loudly as its wheel snapped off.
+"Nurp ner," it buzzed loudly as its wheel snapped off.
 Its body rolled to a halt.
 To Maddy's horror,
 it righted itself and walked on its hands back to the trench to pull out the wheel and snap it back in place.

 "Go!
 Run!"
-Shaper Leaf gasped.
+Commander Leaf gasped.
 "I can't keep this up much longer!"

 "We're not leaving you!"
 Maddy cried,